Ocean Policy: Marine Protected Areas - Summer 2025

 Ocean acidification; overfishing; marine heat waves; expansion of oxygen minimum zones; marine plastic pollution; deep sea mining- the threats to our ocean environment are many; however, there is a growing international consensus that these are global problems requiring large-scale global solutions.

-Developing and maintaining these areas will require collaboration between governments, local communities, scientists, and conservation organizations.
+Developing and maintaining these areas will require collaboration between governments, local communities, scientists, ocean users, and conservation organizations.

 During the shore component in Tahiti, students will learn from local communities and organizations about the ongoing efforts to establish and maintain marine protected areas within the region.
-Students will examine case studies to better understand how the integration of traditional ecological knowledge provides successful policy framework.
+Students will examine case studies to better understand how MPA characteristics reflect a broad set of competing interests and priorities and draw on a wide range of resources including traditional ecological knowledge, partnerships with international NGOs, and enforcement infrastructure.
 Students will learn skills in oceanographic research, and the use of satellite remote sensing techniques for research and monitoring of the high seas.

 Summer 2025